rodrigodevelms/pulsar-fsharp/README.md

-This is a program that the Pulsar messaging system<br>
+This is a program that uses Pulsar for messaging<br>

 Follows the following flow<br>